azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ## Credits

-Special Thank you to the following people/groups involved with helping me create this Docker container.
+Special Thanks to the following people and communities involved with helping me create this Docker container.

 ### Github Member: fboutnois
 Thank you to fboutnois for the original implementation of this Docker container, and for being super accomadating to my questions and requests.
-Check out their [github](https://github.com/fboulnois) for more of their work.
+Check out their [github](https://github.com/fboulnois) profile for more of their work.

 ### Furqanil Taqwa (Aka Linaqruf)
 Thank you to Linaqruf for the creation of the diffuser model: Linaqruf/anything-v3-better-vae.
-Their work can be found [hugging face](https://huggingface.co/Linaqruf)
+Their work can be found at:[Linaqruf Hugging Face Profile](https://huggingface.co/Linaqruf)

 ### Huggingface Community
-Thank you to the Huggingface team for creating the AI community and Machine Learning platform [hugging face](https://huggingface.co/).
+Thank you to the Huggingface team for creating the AI community and Machine Learning platform, community found at:[Hugging Face Community Landing Page](https://huggingface.co/).

 ### Stability AI
-THank you to Stability AI for open sourcing Stable Diffusion.
-Learn more about their work [stable ai](https://stability.ai/).
+Thank you to Stability AI for open sourcing Stable Diffusion.
+Learn more about their work at:[Stability AI Landing Page](https://stability.ai/).